OmniTracker/LedgerLibrary/README.md

 ## Trading Books

 A major goal of this smart contract is to synchronize off-chain goods with on-chain status.
-What this means is to say, if something happens to a physical book, whether it's traded, lost, or kept, it's status is updated to reflect this status in a potentially adversarial manner.
+What this means is to say, if something happens to a physical book, whether it's traded, lost, or kept, it's status on the network is updated to reflect its pysical status, in a potentially adversarial manner.
 The following are different ways transactions can occur.
 We will start with two entities, a librarian Lorelai, and a bibliophile Alice.
 In our contract, there is no difference between a library and a user, however as this is the most common sort of scenario, we will start here.

 1. Lorelai -> Alice local transaction
+   1. book rental succeeds
+   2. book rental fails
+2. Lorelai -> Alice local transaction
-   1. trade succeeds
+   1. book trade succeeds
-   2. trade fails
+   2. book trade fails
+3. Lorelai -> Alice remote transaction
+   1. book rental succeeds
+   2. book rental fails
-2. Lorelai -> Alice remote transaction
+4. Lorelai -> Alice remote transaction
-   1. trade succeeds
+   1. book trade succeeds
-   2. trade fails
+   2. book trade fails
+5. Alice -> Lorelai book returned in local transaction
+   1. book returned before due-date
+   2. book returned after due-date
-3. Alice -> Lorelai return book
+6. Alice -> Lorelai book returned in remote transaction
-   1. returned before due-date
+   1. book returned before due-date
-   2. returned after due-date
+   2. book returned after due-date
-4. Alice mint,burn
+7. Alice mint,burn, report stolen
    1. Alice mints book with clean bookID
    2. Alice mints book with dirty bookID
+   3. Alice reports a book stolen

 Trading is a one-time transaction with no due-date; ownership of the book changes.
 Renting will expect two transacations with an alert if the second transaction occurs after the due date; ownership should be locked to the